 This site houses a range of ‘grey literature’ and other resources not easily found on the main websites dedicated to covering arts for health practice as it has grown and diversified.

 Particularly, it provides a chronological overview of the significant publications not captured by major research databases, that have documented and guided the development of the Arts and Health field in the UK over the last twenty years.
 It does not include peer reviewed papers as these are included in a range of other databases and repositories.

 It also has links to the key research centres and departments pivotal to the development and establishment of robust evaluation and research.
 These centres and departments have been concerned with building theoretical models and robust secure evidence to explain and document the benefits that the arts can bring to health and wellbeing.

-At the heart of the Repository is an online, searchable database, housing over one hundred documents that chart the development of the Arts and Health movement in the UK from 1996 onwards.
+At the heart of the Repository is an online, searchable database, housing nearly three hundred documents that chart the development of the Arts and Health movement in the UK from 1996 onwards.
 Most are directly available as free downloads and are accompanied by the relevant citations.